alxgnon/rhizo.moda/index.md

 ---

 Welcome to a wonderful place
-Hidden, look into its face
+Hidden, look into their face
 Oh, to be shackled in place,
 My woe all tied up in lace.